jarelllama/Scam-Blocklist/README.md

 #### Limitations

 The Google Custom Search JSON API allows a limited number of search queries per day.
-To optimize the number of search queries made, each search term is frequently benchmarked on its number of new domains and false positives.
+To optimize the number of queries made, each search term is frequently benchmarked on its number of new domains and false positives.
 Underperforming search terms are flagged and disabled.

 #### Statistics for Google Search source